‘Avengers: Endgame’ Has Impressive $40 Million Friday, Projected To Have Biggest Second Weekend Ever

-The records continue to roll in for Avengers: Endgame which is on track to become the highest grossing movie of all-time.
+The records continue to roll in for Avengers: Endgame, which is on track to become the highest grossing movie of all-time.
 Box Office Mojo is reporting the superhero flick brought in an impressive $40.6 million for its second Friday and is now projected to earn between $150 and $153 million for its sophomore weekend.

 The $40.6 million has pushed Endgame’s domestic total past $500 million, with the film currently sitting at $515 million in the United States.
-That would put the projections for the team-up movie’s overall domestic total around $625 million by the end of Sunday.
+That would put the projections for the movie’s overall domestic total at around $625 million by the end of Sunday.

 Box Office Mojo is also noting that Endgame is still performing well overseas, bringing in $88.2 million for Friday.
 The worldwide total for Endgame currently sits at $1.914 billion, meaning the film will surely pass $2 billion by the time Saturday is up.

-If the $150+ projections hold true, Endgame will dethrone Star Wars: The Force Awakens to have the second biggest box office weekend of all time.
+If the $150 million projections hold true, Endgame will dethrone Star Wars: The Force Awakens to have the second biggest box office weekend of all time.
 The Force Awakens earned an impressive $149 million in its second weekend back in 2015.
-It will definitely be a tight race, but if last weekend’s numbers are any indication, Endgame should have no problem toppling over the George Lucas film.
-The fourth Avengers film completely destroyed its original projections for opening weekend and could follow suit come Sunday night.
+It will definitely be a tight race, but if last weekend’s numbers are any indication, Endgame should have no problem toppling over the seventh Star Wars film.
+The fourth Avengers film completely destroyed its original projections for opening weekend, and it could follow suit come Sunday night.

-As The Inquisitr previously reported, Endgame will catch up to Avatar, the current record holder for the highest-grossing movie of all time, in just a matter of weeks.
-The James Cameron film currently sits at number one with $2.7 billion, a record it has held for over a decade.
+As The Inquisitr previously reported, Endgame might catch up to Avatar, the current record holder for the highest-grossing movie of all time, in just a matter of weeks.
+The James Cameron film currently sits at No. 1 with $2.7 billion, a record it has held for over a decade.

 Friday Box Office Estimates: #AvengersEndgame $40.6m; #TheIntruder $3.9m; #LongShot $3.6m https://t.co/bNrLG6BGc8 pic.twitter.com/mzm4wAeSL4